CE-LCI2015/LEDasm/README.md

 The project works at its 100 percent.

 ##Issues Found
+- Issue: The program doesnt do anything.
+- Solution: Check for the jumps and infinite loops
+- Issue: The input is not being read.
+- Solution: Be sure to be using PINB and not PORTB
 - Issue: series connected LED's instensity is almost null.
 - Solution: connect them in parallel.
 - Issue: a LED is turned off.
 - Solution: check it, if is damaged change it, if isn't find the lost connection to weld it again.

 ##Conclusions

+- Its a realiabe solution for simple projects that requires few I/O pins to use an attiny.
+- Its a very powerful tool
 - LEDs have to be connected un parallel to generate the same voltage, because in series the voltage decreases.
 - Microcontrollers are a good tool for simple and small circuits.
-- Assembly is harder but more powerful.
+- Assembly is hard and unproductive but more powerful.
+- Assembly language is literal and does exactly what you tell.

 ##Suggestions and recommendations
+- Reading the documentation helps a lot, and avoids errors.
+- Make a lot of tags, it helps the organization of the code.
+- Research about what exactly each instruction does, and experiment.
+- Use the simulator when writing assembler to a microcontroller.
 - If you are going to weld use gloves and glasses.
 - Be sure you are welding the definitive circuit.
 - Be sure you are welding undamaged components.
-- Buy a little more components than you need because it's easy to burn them.
+- Buy a few more components than you need because it's easy to burn them.

 ##Student's Activity Log